-Finding the equilibrium pricing strategy is a challenge that each firm must tackle.
-To do so requires that firms constantly adjust prices according to the best response pricing strategy.
-In particular, when the demand function is unknown, determining a suitable function for demand estimation will directly affect the pricing decision.
-Such an estimation should consider the behaviour of competitors and the market response.
-Fortunately, there is evidence that linear functions serve as good approximations of underlying demand functions and allow pricing decisions to converge to an optimum in \cite{besbes2015surprising}.
-The present study designs an algorithm of synchronized dynamic pricing in which firms in competition estimate their demand functions based on observations and adjust their pricing strategies in a prescribed manner to maximize their revenues.
-The process is termed \emph{learning and earning} elsewhere in the literature.
-The goal of the process is for the pricing decisions, determined by an estimated demand function, to converge to an underlying equilibrium decision.
-The main question that we wish to answer is whether such a mechanism of periodically synchronised price updating is optimal for all firms.
-Specifically, we ask whether the mechanism may allow prices to reach a stable state and how much regret firms incur by employing such a data-driven pricing algorithm.
+This paper designs an algorithm of coordinated dynamic pricing in which firms in competition estimate their demand functions based on observations and adjust their pricing strategies in a prescribed manner to maximize their revenues.
+The goal of the process is for the pricing decisions, determined by the estimated demand functions, to converge to underlying equilibrium decisions.
+The main question that researchers aim to answer is whether such a mechanism of periodically coordinated price updating is approximately optimal for all firms.
+Specifically, we ask whether the mechanism may allow prices to reach a stable state and how much regret firms incur by employing such a dynamic equilibrium pricing algorithm.